Home/Meats/Guanciale

 Contains healthy fats that can support heart health when consumed in moderation.

-High in B vitamins, particularly B1, B3, and B12, which are crucial for energy metabolism and neurological function.
+High in B vitamins, which are crucial for energy metabolism and overall health.

 Possible Risks & Side Effects

-!High in saturated fats, excessive consumption may contribute to cardiovascular disease.
+!High in saturated fats, excessive consumption may contribute to cardiovascular issues.

-!High sodium content may pose risks for individuals with hypertension or heart disease.
+!High sodium content may pose risks for individuals with hypertension.

 How to Prepare & Consume